cs6006/cs6006.github.io/content/blog/second.md

 </center>

-There was pandemonium, of course, but once we had settled down I asked them to look at their cheat sheets from the previous time:
+There was a little riot.
+Once we had settled down, I asked them to look at their cheat sheets from the previous time:

 <center>